WordPress/openverse/rfcs/20220223-convert_the_store_from_vuex_to_pinia.md

 ## Rationale

 Currently we use Vuex for global state management.
 This works fine for Vue 2 but has some considerable disadvantages for Vue 3, especially when it comes to TypeScript support and composition-api usage.
 We should switch to Pinia instead.
 It is the new [official default recommendation]( https://blog.vuejs.org/posts/vue-3-as-the-new-default.html) of the Vue project for state management instead of Vuex.
+Evan You, the creator of Vue, [has confirmed](https://twitter.com/youyuxi/status/1463429442076745730?lang=en) that Vuex 5 and Pinia are defacto the same.

 Pinia also has better interoperability between Vue 2's composition-api and Vue 3, and would allow us to decouple our state-management API usage from Nuxt.
 Currently we rely on Nuxt's home-grown `useStore` composable from the `@nuxtjs/composition-api` extension on top of `@vue/composition-api` but there's no guarantee that that composable will stick around in Nuxt 3.
 Besides, it is not easy to watch for changes in the store from within the `setup` function, at least when rendering on the server, and it caused problems with rendering the correct search input text on SSR.